-While the specific ROI will depend on the project parameters and other factors, this internship is designed not only to mentor youth in their career development, but also allows the Host Sites to complete much-needed projects.
+While the specific ROI will depend on the project parameters and other factors, this internship is designed not only to mentor youth in their career development, but also allow the Host Sites to complete much-needed projects.

 How much will it cost?

 The interns will be paid by the Host Site at least minimum wage for the duration of the 9-week program, (rate varies between Oregon and Washington and may change during the program) plus taxes.
-You may also consider paying a voluntary $300 participation fee to the Port to cover program administration.

 What does a Host Site need to provide?